 We live in a time of rapid change.
 Change that is driven by developments in science and technology, and challenged by our capacity to adapt in the present and prepare for the future.
-Commissioned by the Commonwealth Science Council and Australia’s Chief Scientist, the horizon scanning reports present independent and timely analyses to guide decision-makers through the decade ahead.
+Commissioned by the Chief Scientist, on behalf of the National Science and Technology Council, horizon scanning reports present independent and timely analyses to guide decision-makers through the decade ahead.

 Horizon Scanning reports by the Australian Council of Learned Academies (ACOLA) draw on the deep disciplinary expertise from within Australia’s Learned Academies to analyse the future, navigate change and highlight opportunities for the nation.
 As interdisciplinary studies, ACOLA’s reports include economic, social, cultural and environmental perspectives to provide well-considered findings that inform complete policy responses to significant scientific and technological change.